 The Clayman Thyroid Surgery and Thyroid Cancer Center is by far the world's leading thyroid surgery center with the world's most experienced team dedicated to thyroid surgery, thyroid cancer surgery and other surgically related thyroid diseases.
 That is the only thing that we do.

-Dr. Clayman and Dr. Frankenthaler do all operations together.
 All thyroid operations are performed by the most highly experienced thyroid surgeons in the world.
 The Center always has two highly experience thyroid surgeons in every operation.
 We perform only thyroid surgery within the brand new Thyroid Surgery and Thyroid Cancer Center at Tampa General Hospital, a new wing of this large hospital built for our team.
-Drs.
-Clayman and Frankenthaler are one of the few (if only surgeons in the world) that limits their practice to only thyroid surgery and thyroid cancer surgery.
+Dr. Clayman is one of the few (if only surgeons in the world) that limits their practice to only thyroid surgery and thyroid cancer surgery.
 Dr. Clayman performed more than 600 thyroid cancer related surgeries per year for over 23 years.
-Dr. Frankenthaler is also one of the most experienced thyroid surgeons in the world and joined the Clayman Thyroid Cancer Center earlier in 2017 in order to dedicate his practice to our patients.
 Nearly half of our patients have recurrent or peristent thyroid cancers which have been previously operated on by surgeons that proclaim themselves to be thyroid surgery experts.
-Dr. Clayman or Dr. Frankenthaler don't do breast biopsies, gallbladders, and obesity surgery.
-They don't put tubes in kids ears or take out tonsils.
-Drs.
-Clayman and Frankenthaler do not treat any other types of head and neck cancer.
-They don't even treat parathyroid tumors.
+Dr. Clayman does not do breast biopsies, gallbladders, and obesity surgery.
+He does not put tubes in kids ears or take out tonsils.
+Dr. Clayman does not treat any other types of head and neck cancer.
+He does not even treat parathyroid tumors.
 If you have a parathyroid tumor or hypercalcemia, you will see my colleagues at the Norman Parathyroid Center.
 That is all that they do!

-Because of Drs.
-Clayman's and Frankenthaler's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
-Because of Drs.
-Clayman's and Frankenthaler's unparalleled experience there are also unparalleled results.
+Because of Dr. Clayman's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
+Because of Dr. Clayman's unparalleled experience there are also unparalleled results.
 Their publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
 For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with him-almost all via an operation that takes between 30-60 minutes, going home between 1 and 2 hours after surgery or staying over night depending upon the required surgery .
 We strive for a cure rate of over 99% because we simply can't allow patients to go through the trouble of getting to Tampa and not being cured.
-However, don't let the fact that Drs.
-Clayman and Frankenthaler perform so many thyroid operations make you think that they don't treat all of their patients well.
+However, don't let the fact that Dr. Clayman perform so many thyroid operations make you think that they don't treat all of their patients well.
 They do!
-In fact, every patient is given our Drs. mobile phone number so they have access to them if the need arises.
+In fact, every patient is given our Dr. Clayman's mobile phone number so they have access to him if the need arises.
 We don't have an answering service.
 Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you!).
-There simply is no way to perform this quality of surgery with the expertise Drs.
-Clayman and Frankenthaler provides while having a surgeon in training being the person performing the operation.
-Click here to read more about Drs.
-Gary Clayman and Frankenthaler.
+There simply is no way to perform this quality of surgery with the expertise Dr. Clayman provides while having a surgeon in training being the person performing the operation.
+Click here to read more about Dr. Gary Clayman.

 We provide the safest and most successful thyroid surgery and thyroid cancer operations available anywhere in the world which is why we have testimonials from so many grateful patients.
 We will help arrange all aspects of the trip except the travel.
 Typically, a patient can fly to Tampa, have their thyroid surgery, and return home in the same time that he/she would be in the hospital if a standard thyroid operation was performed someplace else.
 Nearly half of all of our patients are able to go home within 2.5 hours of the operation.
 The other half are able to go home the following morning with the exception of the most very major thyroid cancer surgeries.